Unity-Technologies/FPSSample/Documentation/GettingStarted.md

 ## Making builds

 To make a full build of the game, there is some menu items under __FPS Sample__ > __BuildSystem__.
-Use __CreateBuildWindows64__ to make a full windows build, for example.
+To make a full Windows build use __CreateBuildWindows64__

-These menu items are directly available as functions that can be called from the commandline of Unity if you want to integrate with a build machine.
+These menu items are directly available as functions that can be called from the command-line of Unity if you want to integrate with a build machine.